 Gravity acting on the cold, dense slabs of subducted oceanic plates provides the largest energy source for mantle convection, and thus represents the ultimate primary driver of plate motions.
-The slab pull force transmits part of this driving potential directly to the subducting plates, which support part of the weight of slabs-much like a tablecloth supports the weight of its hanging portion.
+The slab pull force transmits part of this driving potential directly to the subducting plates, which support part of the weight of slabs - much like a tablecloth supports the weight of its hanging portion.
 However, the mantle material around each slab also supports some of its weight, and this component drives flow in the surrounding mantle, similar to the way that a rock sinking slowly in honey would also drive flow of the honey.
-This component, sometimes called slab suction (see Fig. 5), tends to drive the flow that draws the plates around it toward the slab (via the basal traction on these plates).
+This component, sometimes called slab suction (see Figure 6), tends to drive the flow that draws the plates around it toward the slab (via the basal traction on these plates).
 The same suction force acts in the trailing water of a sinking ship, which is why you are advised to try and swim out horizontally before finding your way up to the surface again in such a scenario.
 On Earth, a slab sinking down into the deep mantle excites flow in convection cells on either side of it.
 The cell beneath the oceanic plate moves together with the trailing plate portion, which is driven rapidly by slab pull toward the subduction zone.
-The cell beneath the overriding plate also drives mantle flow toward the slab pull.
-It is thought that the uppermost 300-600 km of a slab's length is sufficiently coupled to the surface plate to drive direct slab pull; the rest of the slab (including its lower mantle portion) is thought to be supported by the mantle, and drives mantle flow directly (Conrad and Lithgow-Bertelloni, 2002).
+The cell beneath the overriding plate also drives mantle flow toward the subduction zone, but the surface plate in this case moves more slowly because it is driven only by basal tractions and not also by slab pull.
+It is thought that the uppermost 300-600 km of a slab's length is sufficiently coupled to the surface plate to drive direct slab pull; the rest of the slab (including its lower mantle portion) is thought to be supported by the mantle, and drives mantle flow directly (Conrad & Lithgow-Bertelloni, 2002).

 Besides basal tractions that drag on plates, key resisting forces include internal and external friction on the plates.
-The plate's internal friction, the plate's resistance to deform, acts predominantly at subduction zones, where the whole plate needs to significantly bend downward in order to underthrust another, the upper plate.
-An additional external resisting force arises in form of inter-plate friction at the plate interface of the subduction zone, and similar frictional resistance may be exerted between neighboring plates at transform faults.
+The plate internal friction, the plate's resistance to deform, acts predominantly at subduction zones, where the whole plate needs to significantly bend downwards in order to underthrust another, the upper plate.
+An additional external resisting force arises in form of inter-plate friction at the plate interface of the subduction zone, and similar frictional resistance may be exerted between neighbouring plates at transform faults.

 It becomes clear that a large driving force is necessary to overcome the cumulative resistance to plate motion.
 This is usually provided by slab pull.
-However, how to initiate the sinking of a plate in the first place, with no pre-existing slab and slab pull, appears difficult and is, indeed, still a major unanswered question of the Earth Sciences (see section "Maintenance").
+However, how to initiate the sinking of a plate in the first place, with no pre-existing slab and slab pull, appears difficult and is, indeed, still a major unanswered question of the Earth Sciences (see Section 4.3.2).